-This secretly healthy chocolate cake has one ingredient you will absolutely never guess!
+This deliciously rich and secretly healthy chocolate cake recipe has one ingredient you will absolutely never guess!

 My boyfriend has proclaimed this to be “the best chocolate cake I’ve ever put in my mouth.”
 And that’s saying something, because he is not into healthy eating.